cmoralesmx/FertilizationVR_web/_posts/2019-03-23-sex-in-3-cities.md

 - Sign post the way to the ampulla
 - Label the entrance to the sections
 - A voice-over explaining what the user is seeing
-- Add a highly visual and dynamic visual response when the user meets (fertilizes) the egg
+- Add a highly visual (and dynamic) response when the user meets (fertilizes) the egg
 - Make it a race agains other participants